 When the early IBM pc came out, Tom bought one of those, and he consistently upgraded as the processors got faster.
 For example, I remember that he had one of the first Pentium processors on his computer.

 Tom graduated from Cal State University Northridge in 1991 and started using computers in his business career right away.
 Initially, he started a bicycle repair business in San Luis Obispo, then went into real estate appraisal in Santa Barbara.
 I remember Tom doing his early appraisals in the 1990s entirely on paper.
 He would take a photograph of a property he appraised, then glue it to the paper report.
-Soon, though, he was doing his appraisals entirely on the computer, including photographs.
-That was a very interesting transition to watch Tom go through, and he did it so easily because he had developed an early understanding and comfort level with computers.
+Soon, though, as the technology improved, he was doing his appraisals entirely on the computer, including photographs.
+That was an excitingh transition to watch Tom go through, and he did it so easily apparently because he had developed an early affinity and comfort with computers.